Donna Vekić: 2021: Australian Open fourth round, WTA title

 Vekić started her 2021 season at the first edition of the Abu Dhabi Open.
 Seeded 16th, she lost in the first round to Bernarda Pera.
 Seeded ninth at the first edition of the Yarra Valley Classic, she was defeated in the second round by Tsvetana Pironkova.
 Seeded 28th at the Australian Open, she achieved her best ever result by reaching the fourth round; she ended up being eliminated from the tournament by 22nd seed and eventual finalist, Jennifer Brady.
 With this run, she has reached the fourth round or better, completing the sweep of second-week appearances, at each of the four Grand Slam events.
 After the Australian Open, she underwent surgery on her right knee and said that she would be out of action for a while.

 Vekić returned in time for the French Open but was beaten in the first round by ninth seed Karolína Plíšková.

 Seeded third at the Nottingham Open, her first grass-court tournament of the season, Vekić lost in the third round to 15th seed Nina Stojanović.
 Seeded third in Birmingham, she reached quarterfinals and was defeated by Heather Watson.
 At Wimbledon, she was eliminated in the second round by eighth seed and eventual finalist, Karolína Plíšková.

 Representing Croatia at the Summer Olympics, Vekić upset third seed Aryna Sabalenka in the second round.
 She was beaten in the third round by 15th seed and eventual semifinalist, Elena Rybakina.

-Vekić won her third WTA Tour title, and first since 2017, at the Courmayeur Open in October, she returned to the top 70.
+Vekić won her third WTA Tour title, and first since 2017, at the Courmayeur Open in October.
+As a result, she returned to the top 70 on 1 November 2021, climbing 30 positions.